 \subsection{Robot Types}

-A variety of robot types were utilised and referenced in the analysed studies (see Table \ref{Articleoverview}).
-These included commercially available robots such as the Nao robot by Aldebaran Robotics or Pepper by Aldebaran and SoftBank Robotics; self-developed models such as the ASIBOT, an assistive robotic arm developed by the University of Getafe in Spain; a simple robotic hand; and robots for which the function was not specified, or robots that were intended to provide assistance.
-The most commonly used and referenced robots were Nao and Pepper.
+A variety of robot types were used or referenced in the analysed studies (see Table \ref{Articleoverview}).
+These included commercially available platforms such as the Nao robot by Aldebaran Robotics and Pepper by Aldebaran and SoftBank Robotics; self-developed models such as ASIBOT, an assistive robotic arm developed by the University of Getafe in Spain; a simple robotic hand; and robots with unspecified functions or general assistive purposes.
+The most frequently used and referenced platforms were Nao and Pepper.